ewelinka96/Reproducible-Research-project/README.md

 Additional information:

-- possibility of selecting all crime types
+- Possibility of selecting all crime types

 **Data**

-In this tab can be seen a tabular version of data on different tyopes of crimes committed in different states across years.
+In this tab can be seen a tabular version of data on different types of crimes committed in different states across years.

 ## About the analysis